midani-47/Distributed_Systems_ii.O/TEST_COMMANDS.md

 - Authentication Service: http://localhost:8080/docs
 - Transaction Service: http://localhost:8081/docs

-or you could, as we did, continue with the CLI using Powershell syntax as follows (Bash syntax at the end):
+or you could, as we did for OS convenience, continue with the CLI using Powershell syntax as follows (Bash syntax at the end):

 ## Test Authentication Service